The Society formed in 1985, saving from demolition, London's first public library in Great Smith Street

 UPDATE - January 2017

 We regret to report that the Appeal has been dismissed by WCC.
-Many of the arguments used by the Council to prevent this small sculpture from being placed at Central Hall would apply to the Holocaust Memorial but will they take the same view ?
+Many of the arguments used by the Council to prevent this small sculpture from being placed at Central Hall (eg. within its Monuments Saturation Zone) would apply to the Holocaust Memorial but will they take the same view ?
 We suspect not.

 UPDATE - April 2016